 Graduate students are expected to conform to the highest standards of professional conduct.
-All academic integrity violations will be addresseded in accordance with the College's Policies and Procedures for Academic Integrity.
-All graduate students are expected to be familiar with the Policies and Procedures(https://la.psu.edu/current-students/academics/academic-integrity/).
+All academic integrity violations will be addressed in accordance with the College's Policies and Procedures for Academic Integrity.
+All graduate students are expected to be familiar with the Academic Integrity Policies and Procedures.